While designing a logo for your company or brand, there is often a dilemma about how the right logo should look.

-These logos are simple and contain only the name of the brand it stands for.
-Such logos are good for start-ups as they want their name to be known and having a name only logo avoids any possible distractions that could be caused by using symbols, illustrations etc. An example of woodmark logos is the facebook logo.
+These logos are simple and contain only the name of the brand.
+Such logos are suitable for start-ups, as they want their name to be known and have a “name only” logo.
+This avoids any possible distractions that could be caused by using symbols, illustrations, etc. An example of wordmark logos is the facebook logo.

 These are the logos designed using some shape along with the initial letter(s) of the company name.
-These logos are good for established brands.
-In most cases, the brand names are also pronounced as company name initials.
+These logos are suitable for established brands.
+In most cases, the company initials are brand names.
 A good example is HP (Hewlett Packard) logo.